etKenzie/DATA100-Wicked-Problems/zambia.md

 ![](zambia2.PNG)

-At this point the country has been divided up into states.
-For future reference I probably should play around more with getting better designs with the color selection, text sizing, etc.
+At this point the country has been divided up into counties.
+The image shows the result.

 ## Individual Strethch Goal 2
+Now that the country has already been divided up into its counties, I searched up the two most populated counties within zambia and made images of them.

 ## Individual Stretch Goal 3